Swpogue/fs-journal/journal/02/reflection.md

 I understand what needs to happen but I don't know how to make it happen without a lot of research.
 Day 3
 Some concepts are sticking in my brain.
 Still have to research.
+Followed better.
+If I have the syntax in front of me I can read what it does.
+But I cannot repeat it from memory.
+For loops are my friend!